-Do you work for Google, Facebook, Snapchat or one of the many flourishing startups in California?
-Restricted stock units are a prime example of a financial incentive provided to employees of companies like these.
+Do you work for Google, Apple, Facebook, Salesforce or one of many flourishing startups in California?
+If so, it’s likely you are earning Restricted Stock Units as part of your overall compensation.
 When you have a non-traditional income from working at either a privately held or publicly held company, you may wonder whether or not it can qualify towards your new mortgage.
-Learn more about what restricted stock units are and how to qualify for a loan using RSUs.
+Learn more about what Restricted Stock Units are and how to qualify for a loan using RSUs.

-Restricted stock units, or RSUs, are company shares granted by an employer.
+Restricted Stock Units are company shares granted by an employer.
 However, they’re considered “restricted” because you cannot sell them until they vest.
 This typically happens after you’ve been at the company for a predetermined amount of time.
 RSUs often vest in stages, allowing you to access portions of the shares every year.
 In addition to tenure milestones, your employer may also offer RSUs based on performance.

 An important feature to understand about RSUs is the way they are taxed.
-First, they’ll count towards your taxable income the year (or years) in which the RSUs vest.
-Depending on the value of the stock at the time (and other factors), this has the potential to bump you into a higher tax bracket.
-When you go to sell your RSUs, you’ll have to pay capital gains tax on the appreciation that occurred between the vesting date and the date of sale.
+They’ll count towards your taxable income the year (or years) in which the RSUs vest.
+Depending on the value of the stock at the time (and other factors,) the loan amount you may qualify for will vary.

 Can RSUs be used as income for a home loan?

-Qualifying for a loan using restricted stock units can be tricky if you’re not working with the right lender.
+Qualifying for a loan using Restricted Stock Units can be tricky if you’re not working with the right lender.
 In fact, many mortgage lenders don’t allow applicants to use RSUs for a loan at all.
-This is especially true of lenders who aren’t familiar with compensation packages that are more common in California.
-At Carlyle Financial, we partner with regional lenders that often do allow applicants to use RSUs and other types of vested income as part of their application requirements.
+This is especially true of lenders who aren’t familiar with compensation packages that are more common to technical and financial industries.
+At Carlyle Financial, we partner with regional lenders that understand using Restricted Stock Units to qualify for a mortgage.
+We work with you to document your RSUs and other types of vested income as part of your application requirements.

 How can you use vested income to qualify for a mortgage?

-Just as we do with any other mortgage application, we’ll work directly with your employer to obtain a written verification of employment and will also undergo income tests to ensure your work situation is stable.
+Just as we do with any other mortgage application, we’ll work directly with your employer to obtain a written verification of employment and confirm continuity of RSU earnings.
 Credit scores, debt-to-income ratios, and other standard requirements are also taken into consideration.